February 8, 2021

 WORLD FOR RANSOM (1954)

 Sarcastic gumshoe, Dan Duryea, opens the film under duress from a local racketeer.
-Duryea yells much of his discouraged dialogue in his trademark high-register voice that has the grating quality of whining.
+Duryea yells much of his discouraged dialogue in his trademark high-register voice with its grating quality of whining.
 Truly the anti-hero, he complains plenty in this film.
 He appears to live a day-to-day existence, hoping that a positive turn of events is around the next rickshaw.
 His pal and polar opposite, Patric Knowles, turns out to be a double-crossing coward.
 His wife is played by newcomer, Marian Carr, whose breathy delivery is a bit annoying as if to give Marilyn Monroe a box office challenge.
-As a nightclub singer, her single number has her in top hat and tails, about midway between 1930’s “Morocco” and 1982’s “Victor/Victoria.”
-Later in the film she is constantly weaving fore and aft at the waist as if trying to get enough air to breathe.
+As a nightclub singer, her single number has er in top hat and tails, about midway between 1930’s Morocco and 1982’s Victor/Victoria.
+Later in the film, she is constantly weaving fore and aft at the waist as if trying to get enough air to breathe.
 Also a bit annoying and a possible subtle scene-stealer.
 Carr’s career was a short one.

 The ending between Duryea and Carr is not uplifting, though he gets his face lifted from being slapped a few times.
 It is the demise of their friendship.
 She actually had a thing for the scoundrel because he never questioned her shady past.
 The closing scene, like the opener, has Duryea receiving wisdom from a female fortune-teller, an actress not even credited for an uncredited role.